Codex Europe

 Reading

-Governance, perimeter, risk, cross-border coherence.
+Governance, perimeter, risk, and cross-border coherence before any commitment.

 Determination